Chi-Square Test

 What is the P-Value in a Chi-Square Test?

-The P-Value in a Chi-Square test is a statistical measure that helps to assess the importance of your test results.
+The P-value in a Chi-Square test is a statistical measure that helps assess your test results' importance.

-Here P denotes the probability; hence for the calculation of p-values, the Chi-Square test comes into the picture.
+Here, P denotes the probability; hence, for calculating p-values, the Chi-Square test comes into the picture.
 The different p-values indicate different types of hypothesis interpretations.

 1. P <= 0.05 (Hypothesis interpretations are rejected)